JMIBarth/tutorials/software_requirements.md

-# Software requirement
+# Software requirements

 We will use online tools for many of the Activities.
 However, some programs and softwares need to be downloaded and installed locally.
-Mac, Linux, and Windows versions are usually available.
-Please immediately test if the program opens/runs after the installation.
+Mac, Linux, and Windows versions are available.

+After downloading, test if the program is funktioning by opening it.

 ### Activity 1 and 2